singlerider/applicationbot/README.md

 https://trello.com/1/authorize?key=YOURAPIKEY&name=My+App&expiration=30days&response_type=token&scope=read,write

-Once authorized, you'll be able to grab your token from the address bar
+Once authorized, you'll be able to grab your token from the address bar.

+Store these values in `config.py`.

 ## To Run